JingQian87/4733-Robotics/HW2/HW2-Robotics-jq2282.md

 | 2    | 0     | -90        | $d_2$+2 | 0             |
 | 3    | 2     | 0          | 0       | $\theta_3$-90 |

-From the DH parameter table, we could get homogeneous transformations between frame 0 and $i$.
-We know that $z_i^0$ is the top three elements of the third column from $T_i^0$.
+From the DH parameter table, we could get homogeneous transformations between frame 0 and $i​$.
+We know that $z_i^0​$ is the top three elements of the third column from $T_i^0​$.
 Since the first and third joints are revolute and joint 2 is prismatic, the angular velocity Jacobian is:
 $$
 \begin{split}
 J_0 &= \begin{bmatrix}